chen-yang-yuan/mcDETECT/tutorial/tutorial.md

 ### 7. Synapse transcriptome profiling

-Synapse transcriptome profiling is implemented in the `profile()` function:
+Synapse transcriptome profiling is implemented in the `profile()` function.
+The

 ```python